Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - **Hit Points at Higher Levels:** 1d6 (or 4) + your Constitution modifier per prestige level

 ##### Bonus Proficiencies
-- **Saving Throws:** none
+- **Saving Throws:** Choose one from Intelligence, Wisdom, or Charisma.
-- **Skills:** none
+- **Skills:** Arcana.
+If you already have proficiency in Arcana, you double your proficiency bonus when you add it to an Arcana check.
+If you already do so, you can add 1d4 to any Arcana check you make.

 ### Phylactery
 At 21st level, you perform a ritual to kill your living body and trap your soul within a phylactery.
-You are now an object.
+You are now an Undead.
-*A phylactery is traditionally an amulet in the shape of a small box, but it can take the form of any item possessing an interior space into which arcane sigils of naming, binding, immortality, and dark magic are scribed in silver.* Your phylactery contains 2 trapped souls when finished, one of which is your own.
+*A phylactery is traditionally an amulet in the shape of a small box, but it can take the form of any item possessing an interior space into which arcane sigils of naming, binding, immortality, and dark magic are scribed in silver.*
-Once per day you can use your phylactery as a component in the Imprisonment spell, but only if the target is a humanoid.
-When used this way, the spell's effect is similar to the Minimus Containment option.
-After 24 hours in the phylactery, the imprisoned creature's body is destroyed and their soul becomes trapped in your phylactery.

-You can use souls trapped in your phylactery to do the following:

-**Rejuvenation A**
-If your soul is not in control of a body, you can expend 1 soul from your phylactery to magically create a copy of your original body, within 5ft of your phylactery.
-After 1d10 days this new body rises as an undead and your soul takes control of it. (while remaining in the phylactery)

-The new body inherits all of your stats and class features; it is you, but undead.
-Your equipment and magic items (including tattoos) are left behind on your old body.

-**Rejuvenation B**
-If you are in control of a body, you can expend 1 soul from your phylactery to rejuvenate that body to appear healthy and alive, to any forms of non-magical perception.
-If you take measures to preserve your body, you can delay any perceivable decay for a month.

-**Degradation to Demilich**
-If you don't have a body for over 10 days, but the only soul remaining in your phylactery is your own, you must expend your own soul to create a Demilich.
-This newly created undead has your memories, but is not under your control.
-Your character is gone and only destroying the phylactery and then using Divine Intervention to bring back the soul can restore them.
+If you are killed, your body reforms within your phylactery 2d10 days after your death, unless your phylactery is destroyed.
+During the next session your character participates in, you have disadvantage on any downtime checks to represent the time spent reforming your body.

+Because your phylactery is your soul's primary container, your body is expendable.
+At any time, you can choose for your body to self-destruct.
+At the end of your next turn, you die.
+This effect cannot be prevented through the Death Ward spell or similar effects.
+Additionally, all creatures within 30 feet of you when you die in this way must make a Charisma saving throw against your spell save DC.
+On a failed saving throw, a creature takes 20d6 force damage and is stunned until the end of its next turn.
+On a successful saving throw, the creature takes half damage and is not stunned.
+When you die in this way, your soul lingers in the area until the end of the session, upon which it returns to your phylactery.
+It cannot be removed from this state in any way, excepting a reformed body after using your phylactery.
+While in this state, you you suffer the following effects:

+- You are unable to cast spells of 6th level or higher.
+- You are vulnerable to all damage.
+- You are invisible.
+- You can move through solid objects.
+If you end your turn within a solid object, you take 1d10 force damage.
+- Your only form of movement is a fly speed of 30 feet.

 ### Undead Resilience
 At 22nd level, your undead form is refined, removing the weaknesses mortals have.
 You do not need to breathe and you do not require food, drink, or sleep.
 You become resistant to necrotic and lightning damage, and immune to poison damage and the charmed, frightened, and poisoned conditions.

+Additionally, if you take damage that would reduce you to 0 hit points, you can make a Constitution saving throw, the DC of which is equal to 5 + the amount of damage taken.
+If you succeed on this saving throw, you drop to 1 hit point instead of 0.
+Additionally, you cannot die due to taking massive damage.

 ### Unholy Ability Score Improvement
 At 23rd level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 These ASI options can increase a score over 20.